This is a complete guide that will provide detailed information on how to:

 Part 1 – Preparing Certificates and Keys for Security

-Step 1: Run SimpleCA – Since you are running this for the first time, you will need to create a Root Certificate Authority, and Simple CA will pop up the “Set Up Root CA” dialog.
+- Run SimpleCA – Since you are running this for the first time, you will need to create a Root Certificate Authority, and Simple CA will pop up the “Set Up Root CA” dialog

 Part 2 – Create the 3CX Phone System Server Certificate:

+- Generating 3CX IP PBX Certification.
 Open the 3CX Management Console and click on the Settings/Advanced section and click on the security tab.
 Open the .crt file with a text editor.
 Select all the content and copy & paste it into the “Certificate” column text box.
+Open the .key file with a text editor, select all the content and copy & paste into the “Key” field section.
+Click the Enable Secure SIP button, followed by Apply and OK.
+Note: If your 3CX Phone System machine has more than one network card: The interface IP address used to generate the certificates must match the interface selected in the Security tab.
+Select Interface field so traffic is secured on the proper interface.

 Configuring IP Phones with TLS